Frequently Asked Questions

 Can I visit the school?

 We welcome prospective families to visit us!
-The best way to experience what makes a CCA education unique is to spend a day observing our classes and community.
-We hold Preview Days during Spring Semester for prospective families.
+The best way to experience what makes a CCA education unique is to spend time observing our classes and community.
+We host Preview Days for rising 7th - 12th grade students and Preview Nights for rising kindergarten - 6th grade students and their parents during the spring semester.
+Sign up today!

 Are you affiliated with Classical Conversations®?